RussCob/Python--Project-Pypoll/README.md

   * A complete list of candidates who received votes,

-  * The percentage of votes each candidate won
+  * The percentage of votes each candidate won,

   * The total number of votes each candidate won